Do I have to be a music major to be in the Wildcat Marching Band or Wind Symphony?

 YES!
 The Wind Symphony and Symphony Band rehearse 2 hours a day, 3 days a week, each performing 2 or 3 concerts a semester.
-Concert Band rehearses only once a week on Tuesday nights from 7:15 to 9:15 and plays one concert a semester.
+Concert Band rehearses Tuesday and Thirsdays from 3:30 to 4:40 and plays one to two concert a semester.

-The WMB rehearses 3 days a week for 2 hours each day.
+The Wildcat Marching Band rehearses 3 days a week for 2 hours each day.
 You are also committed to each home game, as well as Early Week, our band camp.
-Regular rehearsals begin at 5:00pm (after most other classes are finished) and do not conflict with most courses.
+Regular rehearsals begin at 5:30pm (after most other classes are finished) and do not conflict with most courses.
 On a case-by-case basis, we can make arrangements to accommodate most schedule conflicts.
-Members of the WMB are also required to travel with the band to any post-season bowl game in which UK participates.
+Members of the Wildcat Marching Band are also required to travel with the band to any post-season bowl game in which UK participates.